GEO: What it is and What Actually Matters (and What Doesn't)

 Generative Engine Optimization is not SEO with a new name.
-It is a fundamentally different problem: probabilistic answers, not ranked links.
-Here is the mental model that actually matters.
+It is a fundamentally different problem: answers that change every time, not ranked links.
+Here is how to actually think about it.

 Here is what most people think GEO is: SEO, but for AI.
 Find the right keywords, sprinkle them in, and your brand shows up in ChatGPT.